jgmalcolm/jgmalcolm.github.io/_drafts/step2.md

 **Second pass: random.** Now that you've completed all questions once during clerkships and the start of this dedicated period, you should now begin random blocks.

+**Timing.** Learning should be done in Tutor mode up until the last week or so.
+The NBME and UWorld self-assessments are timed, and those alone may provide enough timing practice.
+I did all of UWorld in Tutor mode and relied on those self-assessments for timing practice.